'Marvel's Spider-Man' Scarlet Spider Suit Comes to Life With This Cosplay

 View this post on Instagram

 Have a favorite cosplayer you’d like to see featured?
-Feel free to hit me up over on Twitter @DirtyEffinHippy, I’m all about cosplay and featuring the incredible talent of our gaming community!
+Feel free to hit me up over on Twitter @DirtyEffinHippy!